Entanglement entropy of electromagnetic edge modes

 Gauge theories are distinguished by the presence of constraints that restrict the space of physical states.
 A state $\psi(E)$ in the electric field basis is supported on solutions of Gauss' law $\nabla \! \cdot \!
 E = 0$.
 Gauss' law forces the perpendicular component of the electric field $E_\perp$ to match across the entangling surface, and this leads to a density matrix that commutes with $E_\perp$.
 As a consequence, the reduced density matrix has a block-diagonal structure in the $E_\perp$ basis and the entropy is a sum of two terms \cite{Donnelly2011}:

 where $p_E$ is the classical probability distribution of $E_\perp$, and $\rho_{E_\perp}$ is the reduced density matrix in the sector with $E_\perp$ fixed.
 Since the theory is free, $S(\rho_{E_\perp})$ is independent of $E_\perp$ and can be calculated with the boundary condition $E_\perp = 0$.
-Note that the quantities appearing in \eqref{entropy} are formal and require a regulator to be well-defined.
+Note that the quantities appearing in \eqref{entropy} are formal and require a regulator to be well defined.

 We now calculate the first term in \eqref{entropy}, which is the classical entropy associated to the edge modes in the vacuum state \cite{Balachandran1995}.
 For each $E_\perp$, we find the unique classical solution of the form $E = \nabla \varphi$ satisfying the boundary condition $\nabla_\perp \varphi = E_\perp$.
 In the vacuum, the edge modes are thermally populated according to their boost energy at temperature $(2 \pi)^{-1}$, so the entropy can be computed using \eqref{conical} from the partition function